TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotconnect/compute-cantconnectissuewithpublicip-windows.md

 # I have an issue with my public IP

-Resolve your VM public IP issue using the following steps.
+Resolve virtual machine (VM) public IP issue using the following steps.

 ## **Recommended Documents**